partigabor/aromatica-old/content/items/turmeric.md

 title = "Turmeric"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica, see also Yellow zedoary.
+description = "The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica, see also Yellow zedoary." weight = 10

-, see also Yellow zedoary.

-According to WordNet: Ground dried rhizome of the turmeric plant used as seasoning.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"